What does ACA Accreditation mean for us?

 Fun And Safety — ACA Camps Set the Standard

-ACA Accreditation means that the camp you are considering for your child cares enough to undergo a thorough (up to 290 standards) review of its operation — from staff qualifications and training to emergency management.
+ACA Accreditation means that Leadership Academy cares enough to undergo a thorough (up to 290 standards) review of its operations — from staff qualifications and training to emergency management.
 American Camp Association® collaborates with experts from the American Academy of Pediatrics, the American Red Cross, and other youth-serving agencies to assure that current practices at the camp reflect the most up-to-date, research-based standards in camp operation.
 Camps and ACA form a partnership that promotes summers of growth and fun in an environment committed to safety.

 ACA helps accredited camps provide: